EPL-repo/TADs-replication/README.md

 ## SNSseq_origins

-- Raw SNSseq data can be found [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA163241) for HeLa cells and [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA257527) for non-replicating genomic DNA (LexoG0) in MCF7 cells
+- Raw SNS-seq data can be found [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA163241) for HeLa cells and [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA257527) for non-replicating genomic DNA (LexoG0) in MCF7 cells

 Peaks were called using the MACS2 *callpeak* function with the following parameters: *--gsize hs --bw 300 --qvalue 0.05 --mfold 5 50* and using *LexoG0* uniquely mapped reads (in triplicate) as a control.\
 Only origins detected in both HeLa SNS replicates were retained for further analyses: see the [intersection_HeLa_SNSseq.narrowPeak](SNSseq_origins/) file.